Understanding The Endocannabinoid System In Dogs and Cats

 The brain produces a vast variety of these signaling molecules.
 Hormones are a type of a type of signaling molecule.
 Histamine, the molecule that produces allergic reactions is also a signaling molecule.
 Dopamine, oxytocin, serotonin, melatonin — they’re all signaling molecules.
 The type of signaling molecule that we’re concerned with here — cannabidiol, or CBD — is one of a family of molecules known as cannabinoids.

 There are two types of cannabinoids.
 There are endocannabinoids, and there are phytocannabinoids.
 Endocannabinoids are produced naturally by humans and most other animals including mammals, birds, fish, and so on.
 Phytocannabinoids are produced in plants, with cannabis flowers being the most prolific producer.

 As it turns out, the phytocannabinoids found in CBD oil can mimic certain endocannabinoids.
 They also produce unique effects of their own.

 How Does the Endocannabinoid System Work In Cats and Dogs?

 So, what is it that these two types of cannabinoids are actually doing in the body?
 Many cells in the human body have receptors of their surface that interact with cannabinoids.
 As mentioned, cannabinoids are relaying instructions from the brain to all the major organs and the immune system at a cellular level.

-The way CBD fits into all of this is that it mimics the effects of certain endocannabinoids that are involved in all these processes such as reducing anxiety, keeping inflammation in check and many, many more.
+The way CBD fits into all of this is that it may mimic the effects of certain endocannabinoids that are involved in all these processes, keeping them and many, many more in check.

-So, as you can see, by supplementing your pet’s endocannabinoids with the cannabidiol found in Medipets CBD oil you can bring relief to a pet that might be suffering from one of the mentioned conditions and many others.
+So, as you can see, by supplementing your pet’s endocannabinoids with the cannabidiol found in Medipets CBD oil you may be able to change their entire outlook on life.